dnidever/theborg/docs/gettingstarted.rst

 	cmodel.save('my_classifier.pkl')

 There are two classifiers.
-A simple classifier :class:`~theborg.classifier.Classifer` using a serial model, and a classifier using convolutional layers :class:`~theborg.classifier.CNNClassifer`.
+A simple classifier :class:`~theborg.classifier.Classifier` using a serial model, and a classifier using convolutional layers :class:`~theborg.classifier.CNNClassifier`.

 Emulator